 - You may want to quote tweet the announcement for the chat, with a note to your followers that your tweets will be increased during the upcoming hour.

-- Be sure to introduce yourself at at the start of the tweet.
-Even if you plan to only “lurk.”
+- Be sure to introduce yourself at at the start of the chat.
+Even if you plan to “lurk.”

 Any final tips?